-Sodium hydroxide is one of the most chemicals used diversely in industries.
+Sodium hydroxide is one of the most widely used chemicals in industries.
 It is commonly called caustic soda and lye.
-It is the alkaline form of sodium oxide.
+It is an alkaline form of sodium oxide.
 In this section, we will learn the different uses of sodium hydroxide in different domains.
 We will also study the physical and chemical properties of this alkaline compound so that you can easily understand why it is used in particular cases.
 Study the sodium hydroxide used in an organized way so that you can conveniently answer the relevant questions in the board exam.

 What is Sodium Hydroxide or Caustic Soda?

 You have studied the different types of alkaline substances.
 One of the most commonly used alkalis in industries is Sodium Hydroxide.
 Its chemical formula is NaOH.
 It shows one sodium atom is linked with a hydroxyl ion to form this alkali.
 Sodium is a very reactive metal.
 It burns in contact with water.
 The vigorous reaction produces an immense amount of heat.
 Hence, it is produced in a safer way in chemical industries and laboratories.